BraydonS/CS3321-E-Reader/README.md

 ## Getting Started
 ### Installing
-* This project simply requires to be cloned and placed in a desired folder location.
+* This project simply requires Node.js to be downloaded separately.
+Once Node.js is downloaded, the project requires to be cloned and placed in a desired folder location.
 * Once cloned, in the terminal use the git command:
 ```
 cd frontend/ereader-frontend